 This event brings together the designer and wellbeing specialist Elina Grigoriou, economics expert Simon Rubinsohn of RICS and social value return champion Jonathan Schifferes of the RSA, to discuss the issue of wellbeing, economics and real value within their respective fields.

 The panel will seek to explore how we could take value discussions to reflect more than simply cost on day-to-day project delivery, how to value things that matter most, and how to plan and develop with wellbeing as the key driver factored into the financials.

 - Jonathan Schifferes, associate director, public services and communities, RSA

 - Elina Grigoriou, design & sustainability director, Grigoriou Interiors

 Chair: Lewis Blackwell, executive director of strategy and development at The Built Environment Trust

-A light breakfast will be served from 8.30 am with the event beginning at 9.00 am and finishing at 10.30 am.
+Refreshments will be served from 8.30 am with the event beginning at 9.00 am and finishing at 10.30 am.

 (If you are unable to view the Eventbrite booking form above, please click here).

 Please note that Student IDs will be checked at the door.